clojure-grimoire/grimoire/resources/1.6.0/clojure.core/replace/docstring.md

-Given a map of replacement pairs and a vector/collection, returns avector/seq with any elements = a key in smap replaced with thecorresponding val in smap
+Given a map of replacement pairs and a vector/collection, returns a vector/seq with any elements = a key in smap replaced with the corresponding val in smap